zeltr76/gemimiw-restapi/README.md

 ## How-to-run

-In the mean time, this cannot be run outside the creator's machine because he (me, an exceptional thinker) haven't created the database migration and the .env.example file.
+In the mean time, this cannot be run outside the creator's machine because he (me, an exceptional thinker) haven't created the database migration.

 Please, be patient.
 I will do that, maybe...